dkooll/bouncer.nvim/README.md

 When switching to local development, it uses the relative path "../../"

 Version constraints follow the Terraform convention ~> X.0 for major versions

+## Requirements

+Neovim 0.7.0 or higher

+plenary.nvim

+Git (for repository name detection)

+Either fd or the find command (for locating Terraform files)